Is It Okay to Give Old Oil/Grease to Birds : Expert Advice

 • Add shelter: Trees, shrubs, and birdhouses offer shelter and nesting sites for birds.
 They also provide protection from predators and harsh weather conditions.

-READ MORE: How to Take Care of an Abandoned Bird Egg
+READ MORE: How to Take Care of a Bird Egg

 By exploring these bird-friendly alternatives, you can ensure that the birds visiting your yard are well-nourished and healthy.
 Remember, providing a variety of food sources and creating a safe environment will attract a diverse range of bird species, enhancing your bird-watching experience.